 Several key properties of our sources are summarized in \autoref{table:sources}.
 While most reside in elliptical galaxies, several of them exhibit lenticular morphologies and one of them is a spiral.
-These galaxies are also located in a range of intergalactic environments: 3C 317 is a BCG, NGC 315, NGC 4261, and M84 are located within clusters, while IC 1459 is in a loose galaxy group.
-We provide radio-loud (RL) vs. radio-quiet (RQ) classifications using the definition of \citet{Wang+2024}, who propose a division between the populations at $\log(L_R/L_X)>-2.73$, where $L_R$ is the flux measured in the 5 GHz band, and $L_X$ is the hard X-ray flux.
-Our sample contains both types of objects, and it will be very interesting to test accretion models as a function of radio-loudness on event horizon scales.
-The most promising candidates are those with large black hole shadow size and mm flux density.
+These galaxies are also located in a range of intergalactic environments: 3C 317 is a brightest cluster galaxy (BCG), NGC 315, NGC 4261, and M84 are located within clusters, while IC 1459 is in a loose galaxy group.
+We provide radio-loud (RL) versus radio-quiet (RQ) classifications using the definition of \citet{Wang+2024}, who propose a division between the populations at $\log(L_R/L_X)>-2.73$, where $L_R$ is the flux measured in the 5 GHz band and $L_X$ is the hard X-ray flux.
+Our sample contains both types of object, and it will be very interesting to test accretion models as a function of radio-loudness on event-horizon scales.
+The most promising candidates are those with large black hole shadow size and millimeter flux density.
 Excluding \sgra and \m87 which were observed by EHT, they are IC 1459, NGC 4594, and NGC 4261.